Return from Death: Reception

+By January 2025, the series had over 1 million copies in circulation.
 The manga adaptation was ranked third at the 2024 EbookJapan Manga Awards.
 The manga adaptation was also nominated for the tenth Next Manga Awards in the web category in 2024.
 The manga adaptation, alongside Itsuka Shinu nara E o Utte kara and Roaming, was ranked fourteenth in the 2025 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook's list of the best manga for female readers.
 The manga adaptation was ranked sixth in the 18th Manga Taishō.
-The manga adaptation has been nominated for the 49th Kodansha Manga Award in 2025 in the shōjo category.
+The manga adaptation was nominated for the 49th Kodansha Manga Award in 2025 in the shōjo category; It won the 50th edition in the same category in 2026.

-By January 2025, the series had over 1 million copies in circulation.